-Many newer PCs run a 64-bit Windows 7 or later operating system (OS).
-The Niagara 4 64-bit install provides certain advantages.
-Most notably, the 64-bit Java VM (Virtual Machine) does not have a 2GB memory limit.
-Coupled with a typical configuration that has 4GB or more RAM installed in the host PC, this allows a Supervisor host to run more effectively in a large installation.
+Newer PCs run a 64-bit Windows operating system.
+On these computers, the Niagara 4 64-bit install provides certain advantages.
+Most notably, the 64-bit Java VM (Virtual Machine) does not have a 2 GB memory limit.
+Coupled with a typical configuration that has 4 GB or more of RAM installed in the host PC, this allows a Supervisor host to run more effectively in a large installation.
 Depending on the PC host hardware, a 64-bit OS may provide other performance benefits.